IBM Spectrum Protect supports a number of different pool types for storing backup data. These are:

 It is possible to speed up recoveries by keeping a backup copy on disk, after it has been migrated to tape.
 This is called disk caching.
 By default, caching is disabled on storage pools so the backups on disk are deleted as soon as they are migrated to tape.
 You need to enable disk cache by specifying CACHE=YES when you define or update a storage pool.
 Then the backup copy on disk will be kept until space is needed in the disk pool for new backups.
 Disk cache is useful for pools that have a high recovery rate.

 The disadvantage of disk cache is that backups will take longer, as the backup operation has to clear space in the disk pool before it can copy a new backup to disk.
-Disk cache will also increase the size of the TSM database, as it needs to track two backup copies, one on disk and one one tape.
+Disk cache will also increase the size of the IBM Spectrum Protect database, as it needs to track two backup copies, one on disk and one one tape.

 If you run a query storagepool command